nganga87/purple-lemonade/README.md

 # AddressChain

-AddressChain Studio is © 2025 Nicholas Nganga (Reg.
-RZ77885).
-Licensed under the MIT License.

-This is a cryptographic system that uses blockchain to provide immutable identity and physical addresses.
+AddressChain is a cryptographic system built on blockchain technology to deliver immutable digital identities and verifiable physical addresses.
+It enables secure, tamper-proof location data for emergency response, logistics, and civic infrastructure.

-To get started, take a look at src/app/page.tsx.